mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 ## Connecting Events to Disorders and Defining Diagnosed Disorders as New Entities

-By clicking the “Run” button, the Event nodes in the Event Log graph are connected to the Disorder nodes in the Entities Attributes graph using the data from the DK7 sheet in the Excel file.
+By runing the **Script13_CNM5_run.py**, the Event nodes in the Event Log graph are connected to the Disorder nodes in the Entities Attributes graph using the data from the DK7 sheet in the Excel file.

 <img src="./README_resources/CEKG_15.jpeg" alt="Alt text" width="5000" height="900"/>